 False Trevally

 The Lactariidae family has only one genus and one species worldwide.
-The fish looks similar to members of the trevallies family but defers by not having detached spines in front of its anal fin, relatively deep caudal peduncle, without scutes on the lateral line, and the anal fin have more soft rays than dorsal fin.
+The fish looks similar to members of the trevallies family but differs from them by lacking detached spines in front of the anal fin, having a relatively deep caudal peduncle, lacking scutes on the lateral line, and having more soft rays in the anal fin than in the dorsal fin.

 False trevally is found in the Indo–West Pacific marine waters.
 It is an excellent food fish but is hard to find in the fish market nowadays, probably due to overfishing by trawling activities in the 1970's.